It’s new year resolutions time.

 That is all for this one

 I hope you enjoyed this article.
 If you found value in it, subscribe to the blog.
-Also join my monthly newsletter community.
+Also join my newsletter community.
 Get exclusive content, news and, just occasionally, some irresistible offers.
 It all comes with my no BS and zero pushy sales guarantee.

 In the meantime, you might also like to check out these related articles:

 PS Developing your emotional intelligence (EQ) gives you to far more personal energy, deeper focus, and maximum interpersonal skills.
 Enhanced emotional intelligence is enhanced personal power.
 This FREE 19-page pdf booklet gives you ten actionable tips to help you develop your EQ.
 Go ahead and download “Dev your EQ” right now.
-You’ll also join my monthly newsletter community.
+You’ll also join my newsletter community.
 In the unlikely event that you don’t like it, an unsubscribe option is available.

 PPS Here is the audio version of this article if you would prefer to listen.